euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 ...................................

 To solve this issue, JyNI explores the native reference graph using CPython's traverseproc mechanism.
-This is a mechanism PyObjects must implement in order to be tractable by CPython's garbage collector, i.e. the code that searches for reference cycles.
+This is a mechanism PyObjects must implement in order to be traceable by CPython's garbage collector, i.e. by the code that searches for reference cycles.
 Basically a ``PyObject`` exposes its references to other objects this way.
 While JyNI explores the native reference graph, it mirrors it on Java-side using some minimalistic head-objects (``JyNIGCHead`` s); see figure :ref:`rnrg`.
 Note that with this design, also Java-objects, especially Jython-PyObjects can participate in the reference graph and keep parts of it alive.
+The kind of object that needed a JNI-``GlobalRef`` in figure :ref:`aprc`, can now be tracked by a JNI-``WeakGlobalRef`` while it is kept alive by the mirrored reference graph on Java-side as figure :ref:`rnrg` illustrates.

 .. latex::
    \begin{figure}[H]\noindent\makebox[\columnwidth][c]{\includegraphics[scale=0.42]{JyNIGCBasic_0108.eps}}